 What You Can Do with an Early Childhood Education Degree

 One of the most common careers for an early childhood education degree holder is a preschool teacher.
+It’s one of the roles you’d play when you’re involved with childcare in point cook.
 This formative age provides a great opportunity for you to use your skills and knowledge in this field.
 In addition to basic academic skills, preschool teachers must also teach social and emotional learning.
 A preschool teaching career is an ideal entry-level position when you are just getting started in the field.
 The shorter hours compared to elementary education also make it a good choice for those looking for part-time work.

 Early Elementary Teacher